W5ALC/SkywarnPlus/README.md

 ## Features

+* **Natural Human Speech**: SkywarnPlus features a library of real female human speech recordings, providing a more pleasant and natural experience compared to synthesized speech.
+This leads to clearer, more understandable alerts that enhance user experience.
 * **Optimized Performance**: SkywarnPlus is written in Python, resulting in superior performance compared to scripts written in bash.
 The optimized design ensures minimal impact on internet bandwidth and physical storage.
 * **Comprehensive alert coverage**: You can specify as many counties or zones as you want to check for alerts, enabling broad coverage and ensuring you're always informed about the latest weather conditions.
 * **Advanced filtering**: Block or filter any alerts you don't want.
 SkywarnPlus supports regular expressions and wildcards, giving you comprehensive control over the alerts you receive.